flamelily-bluescsi/bluescsi/return.md

 If the defect is determined to be not caused by either the customer’s actions or the device(s) to which the product has been connected, then:
 If possible, we will repair your original product and ship it back to you, free of charge.
 If repair is not possible, we will ship you, free of charge, a fully working replacement product.
-If the defect is determined to be caused by the customer, they may choose to purchase a replacement product, or have the original product returned to them at their own expense
+If the defect is determined to be caused by the customer, they may choose to purchase a replacement product, or have the original product returned to them at their own expense.
-If the defect is determined to be caused by any device(s) to which it has been connected For damage to or permanent malfunction of the product caused by the customers device(s), the same policy applies as if it were caused by the customer
-For malfunction of the device that is resolvable by using it with any device(s) other than the customer’s device(s), the customer may have the device returned at their own expense.
+If the defect is determined to be caused by any device(s) to which it has been connected, then the same policy applies, and the customer may have the device returned at their own expense.